spoorthiMedasani/KNN/README.md

 ## **Overview:**
-K-Nearest Neighbors is a classification assumes that data points that are close to each other have similar labels.
+K-Nearest Neighbors is a classification algorithm that assumes data points that are closer to each other have similar labels.

 There are multiple approaches to calculate the distance between two points in n-dimensional space